 Black or Refried Beans (if desired)

 Brown ground beef or chicken.
 After the meat is cooked throughly, add the taco seasoning.
 In the microwave or on the stovetop (whichever is available).

 Put the desired components into your shells and serve!

 You will need a skillet for browning the meat, a sauce pan or microwave safe bowl for heating the beans, a cutting board and knife.

 The ingredients can vary wildly on this type of supper.
 I recommend finding a farmers market in the area and picking up some goodies!

-Veggies (whatever veggies are in season or you enjoy the most is perfect for this) I have used zucchini, squash, carrots, onions, asparagus and bell peppers
+Veggies (whatever vegetables are in season or your kids will eat is perfect for this) I have used zucchini, squash, carrots, onions, asparagus and bell peppers

 Meat (chicken, beef, shrimp and fish all work really well.)

 Cut pieces of aluminum foil 17 inches long (or so), do one per each person.

 Slice veggies, and then toss in olive oil and season with salt and pepper.
 Divide the veggies among the foil sheets, placing the veggies in the center of the foil.